robotlolita/tamago/README.md

 $ tamago run tamago::examples::hello-world;
 ```

+## Documentation

+You can learn more about Tamago and its goals by [reading the docs](./docs/README.md).

 ## Compiling from source

 There are no pre-built versions of Tamago currently, as the compiler is pretty